Sports Medical Science Center

 1. screening

-(1) Questionnaire to athletes
+(1) Questionnaire for players

 (2) Medical examination by a doctor

-(4) X-ray examination of chest and limbs
+(4) X-ray examination of the chest and limbs

-(5) Morphological measurement such as alignment
+(5) Morphological measurements such as alignment

-4. Training guidance for sports injury prevention and performance improvement
+4. Training guidance for sports injury prevention and performance improvement.

 Athletic trainers (AT) and strength and conditioning (S&C) trainers provide training at our center and on the ground.

-3. Medical support for top off-campus athletes
+2. Medical support for top off-campus athletes

 We also provide medical support to top athletes outside the university, including soccer, baseball, and volleyball.

-4. athletic rehabilitation
+3. athletic rehabilitation

 Postoperative and conservative treatment in the event of injury or surgery is performed by athletic trainers under the direction of a doctor within our center.
 We also offer acupuncture treatments at our center.

-5. Support at competitions and training camps
+4. Support at competitions and training camps

 Sports doctors accompany the tournament and training camp as needed to provide medical support.

-6. Training in Japan and overseas
+5. Training in Japan and overseas

 Aiming to make this center equal to or higher than similar facilities in each country, we dispatch our staff to major facilities in Japan and overseas for training.